Asymptotic Reversibility of Thermal Operations for Interacting Quantum Spin Systems via Generalized Quantum Stein's Lemma: Asymptotic state convertibility by thermal operations

 We now introduce our thermodynamic framework.
 The simple model we introduce captures the relevant features of thermodynamics at the microscopic scale, while providing a simple, abstract, and general formalism for analyzing the resource cost of transforming one quantum state into another~\cite{Goold2016JPA_review}.

 The goal is the following.
-Given a system $S$, and two states $\rhostate_S,\rhostate'_S$, we would like to quantify the resources required in order to convert $\rhostate_S$ to $\rhostate'_S$ in some reasonable thermodynamic model.
+Given a system $S$, and two states $\hat\rho_S,\hat\rho'_S$, we would like to quantify the resources required in order to convert $\hat\rho_S$ to $\hat\rho'_S$ in some reasonable thermodynamic model.
 The resource theory of thermal operations is an established model that is particularly useful in such a context.
 It specifies the set of transformations that can be carried out for free, without the involvement of external resources such as thermodynamic work.
 In the model of thermal operations, one is allowed to carry out for free any unitary on the system and a heat bath at fixed background temperature, as long as the unitary commutes with the overall noninteracting Hamiltonian of the system and the bath.
+Here we introduce a slightly generalized notion of thermal operations, where different input and output systems are allowed.